 This study applied mixed-method involving quantitative and qualitative data.
 According to Creswell (2013, mixed method enables p.32), researchers to achieve a more complete understanding on the phenomena being investigated.
 The researcher applied mixed-method to ensure the clarity and validity of the findings.
-In this study, collected through data were the questionnaires and interviews.
-The questionnaires analyzed were quantitatively. То strengthen the quantitative findings of the data, interviews were conducted and analyzed qualitatively.
-The interviews were administered semi-structurally so that the researcher as interviewer was able to questions create impromptu as responses to students' answers; bv doing so, deeper information could be Both obtained. instruments. questionnaires and interviews, were arranged to reveal students' attitudes in terms of affective, behavioral, and cognitive components.
+In this study, data collected through were questionnaires and interviews. questionnaires analyzed were quantitatively.
+To strengthen the quantitative findings of the interviews were conducted and analyzed qualitatively.
+The interviews were administered semi-structurally so that the researcher as interviewer was able to questions create impromptu responses to students' answers; doing so, deeper information could be Both instruments. questionnaires and interviews, were arranged to reveal students' attitudes in terms of affective, behavioral, and cognitive components.

 This study involved 39 students taking ESP 2 class.
 The students were from two majors: Technology and Information Education and Biology Education.
 The total students from both majors were more than 40 students; however, not all of them took part in this research.
-Due to pandemic, the collecting process of data was conducted online.
+Due to pandemic, the collecting of data conducted online.
 The questionnaires were made using Google Form and distributed via Whatsapp class group.
 For interviews, 15 students were chosen randomly as respondents.